thenewdarling/CurseOfStrahd/Session Recaps/2021-07-18 Session 6 - Begin Day 8.md

 [[Magda]] pays [[Varian]] back for the room cost the night before, and decides now is the time to tell [[Jeremiah]], [[Arlo]] and [[Varian]] about her curse.

-## Vallaki - Day 9 since Arrival in Barovia
+## Vallaki - Day 9 since Arrival in [[Barovia]]

 The party plan to go to the [[Baron]]'s after dropping off the toys. [[Freek and Myrtle]]'s dads - [[Jakob]] and [[Dargos]].

 [[Ireena]] mentions in passing that the [[Baron]] and [[Baroness]] Vallakovich are "interesting", that the [[Vallakoviches]] founded Vallaki, and the [[Watchers]] are this other ancient family that guarded the wall.
 (They're like the Uchihas.)
 The [[Vallakoviches]] don't tolerate despair within the walls.

-[[Jakob]] entertains the idea of escaping Barovia, and tells us how a generation ago there was a travelling wizard who led a revolt, but failed and everyone was punished.
+[[Jakob]] entertains the idea of escaping [[Barovia]], and tells us how a generation ago there was a travelling wizard who led a revolt, but failed and everyone was punished.
 As such the [[Vallakoviches]] and Vallaki residents discourage further attempts at escape, seeing it as futile.
 They also discuss new armours they can craft.

 On the way to the [[Baron]]'s, we see a sign for the Festival of the Burning Sun - it has been defaced so it says (ALL WILL BE W̶ HELL).
 A bunch of kids set fire to it with a firework.